 — Group member, Dales BID (Community Group)

-For more information, including performance dates, visit the Accessibility webpage.
+For more information, including performance dates, visit the Access page.

-For more information about our Community Engagement project, please contact Madeleine Thorne, Community Engagement Manager.
+For more information about our Community Partnerships programme, please contact Madeleine Thorne, Head of Community Partnerships.